ramialmask/shanel-network/readme.md

 ## Overview

-In this repository you will find the ressources to perform all deep learning and image analysis tasks described in the [SHANEL paper], including training a convolutional neural network, predicting a binary mask on tissue-cleared images and counting cells on binary masks.
+In this repository you will find the ressources to perform all deep learning and image analysis tasks described in the _Zhao et al: Cellular and Molecular Probing of Intact Human
+Organs_, including training a convolutional neural network, predicting a binary mask on tissue-cleared images and counting cells on binary masks.
+In order to train a network on your own, predict a binary mask on a dataset or count the number of cells you only need to manipulate the meta_data.json file.

 ## Requirements
-Python 3.6
+- Python 3.6
-[List all used packages  - numpy, scipy, torch, torchvision, multiprocessing, fast-cca, nibabel, etc.]
+- numpy
+- pytorch
+- torchvision
+- cudatoolkit=10.1
+- nibabel
+- connected-components-3d
+- multiprocessing
+- json

 ## Cell Counting

-- get binary mask as .nii (or .nii.gz) file, select amount of processors, run TODO Olivers code!
+Cell counting works on binary masks.
+After predicting your data, set `["paths"]["input_count_path"]` to the folder containing your segmentation masks and enter `python __main__.py count` in your console.
+The amount of cells will be written on screen.

-## Predcition
+## Prediction

-TODO TODO TODO
+After training a model, you will have one meta_data.json file containing most neccessary information to predict on new data, e.g. the name of the network architecture, the correct padding, the right normalization values.
+Only path variables have to be set:

+1. Set `["paths"]["input_seg_path"]` to the directory containing the raw items
+2. Set `["paths"]["input_model_path"]` to the directory containing your model file
+3. Set `["paths"]["output_seg_path"]` to the directory where the new output folder containing all predictions will be created
+4. Set `["paths"]["output_folder_prefix"]`, `["paths"]["output_prefix"]`, `["paths"]["output_postfix"]` as you wish
+5. Enter `python __main__.py predict` in your console

 ## Training